Volunteer ambassadors play a massive role in helping support parkrun’s mission to create a healthier and happier planet.

 The parkrun Ambassador Programme was originally created in the UK in 2013.
 It is a support network of highly engaged, energetic, dedicated volunteers who have applied for a number of different volunteer roles through a formal recruitment process.
 They come from a wide range of experiences and perspectives.
 In the truest sense of the word ‘ambassador’ they are the guardians, advocates, protectors and champions of parkrun.

 Absolutely loads!
 Ambassadors provide an essential and valuable resource to parkrun in supporting events and the small, central parkrun staff team.
 They carry out a wide variety of important roles which typically sit outside of the volunteering that takes place at parkrun events over the weekend.

 How many ambassadors are there?

-When we started the program in 2013 there were 13 ambassadors, but now we’ve grown to 625 ambassadors undertaking 654 roles (17 unique roles) across 20 countries.
+When we started the program in 2013 there around 30 ambassadors, but now we’ve grown to 625 ambassadors undertaking 654 roles (17 unique roles) across 20 countries.
 The majority of the ambassadors are in Event Support roles, but as mentioned above, these volunteers help us with everything from social media, to technical support.

 What’s great about being an ambassador?